SaraRostami/SaraRostami.github.io/_projects/2021-01-01-DeepRL_EmotionRecognition_UsingEEGsignals.md

 ---
 layout: post
-title: "DeepRL EmotionRecognition Using EEG Signals"
+title: "Emotion Recognition from EEG Signals using Deep Reinforcement Learning"
 ---

 This is my B.S. project.
-In this project I  applied Deep Reinforcement Learning to predict emotions using EEG signals from the "DEAP" dataset.
+In this project I  applied Deep Reinforcement Learning to predict emotions using EEG signals from the [DEAP](https://www.eecs.qmul.ac.uk/mmv/datasets/deap/) dataset.

 **Application Language(s):** Farsi, English